AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 However, we represent the logits using `float32`, so we have to replace the logits associated with the impossible actions with the minimum value represented in 32 bits.
 In `Pytorch` we get this value with the following command:  `torch.finfo(torch.float.dtype).min` and the value is `-3.40e+38`.

-Finally, in policy-based approaches for some algorithms such as PPO, it is necessary to compute the probability distribution entropy at the output of the model.
+Finally, in policy-based approaches for some algorithms such as Proximal Policy Optimization (PPO) [12], it is necessary to compute the probability distribution entropy at the output of the model.
 In our case, we will compute the entropy only of the available actions.